prakharmrsl/easypcceo.github.io/pages/crypto-mining/scrypt-hardware.md

 ## Generating Passive Income with Mining

-Before we talk about settup up passive income with mining, we must first understand what passive income is.
+Before we talk about setting up up passive income with mining, we must first understand what passive income is.

 So, what is it?